INPUMA MPP Program

 - Master of Public Policy (MPP) Program

-The IDPP expects to offer up to fifteen fellowships, supported by The Nippon Foundation, to qualified students who are admitted into the INPUMA MPP program.
+The IDPP offers fellowships, supported by The Nippon Foundation, to qualified students who are admitted into the INPUMA MPP program.

 Fellowships are anticipated to include:

 - Housing costs and a living stipend

 - Technology equipment (e.g. computer, headset, Internet access, software)

 - Support services (e.g. personal assistant, sign language interpreters, assistive technologies)